Collaboration and Communication

 Communication

-Long-standing taboos around human waste pose a particular challenge for communicating about this topic.
-Taking time to understand these taboos and what your audience thinks and feels about human waste, elimination practices, and waste management is critical to developing a successful solution.
+Long-standing taboos around human waste pose a particular challenge for communicating about wastewater pollution.
+Taking time to understand these taboos and what your audience thinks and feels about human waste, elimination practices, and waste management is critical to developing a successful solution and getting support or buy-in from your target audience.
 For wastewater pollution, investigating the scope of the problem is a great starting point to identify local challenges and establish appropriate goals.
 Another challenge is engaging the community so they support and/or participate in your sanitation solution.
 Motivating people to act does not happen quickly.
 Strategic communication can help address these challenges.

 Strategic communication is the purposeful use of communication to achieve a specific goal or outcome.
 It focuses on delivering the right message to the right person (or audience) at the right time through the right channel to achieve a specific goal.